Stock market today: Wall Street drifts to a mixed finish as yields tick higher

 Traders are now forecasting just one or two cuts to rates this year, according to data from CME Group, down from expectations for six or more at the start of the year.

-Ibotta, a Walmart-backed digital company that offers customers cash-back rewards and rebates on grocery brands ranging from Nestle to Coca-Cola, jumped 18% in its first day of trading.
+Ibotta, a Walmart-backed digital company that offers customers cash-back rewards and rebates on grocery brands ranging from Nestle to Coca-Cola, soared 17.3% in its first day of trading.

 In stock markets abroad, indexes rose modestly across much of Europe and Asia.
 South Korea's Kospi was a standout.
 It jumped 2% to help lead markets worldwide.